The site of the Media Sphera Publishers contains materials intended solely for healthcare professionals.

 Oleg S. Filippov

-Prof., MD, Deputy Director, Department for Health Care to Children and Maternity Obstetric Service, Ministry of Health of the Russian Federation (Russia)
+Prof., MD, Deputy Director of the Department of Medical Care for Children and Maternity Services of the Ministry of Health of the Russian Federation (Moscow, Russia)

 Al'fiya G. Yashchuk